 Yes, each time someone connects to YouTube TV, the number of streams is reduced.
 However, one person alone could eat up most or all of the streams by watching on different devices.
 For example, sports on a smartphone while watching something else on a smart TV.
 Therefore, streams are not directly linked to the number of people sharing an account.
 By the same token, this also means that if six people are sharing the same YouTube TV subscription, the number of streams does not automatically increase or adjust to match the number of users.

 Besides the ability to share an account with others, another major streaming service benefit is the option to record content to a cloud DVR.
 In fact, this is one of the primary benefits of YouTube TV specifically, considering it offers the best cloud DVR experience overall.

-No, you can’t add more streams to YouTube TV
+Can’t add more YouTube TV streams yet

 At present, YouTube TV only offers one main subscription plan priced at $64.99 per month.
 This plan cannot be customized in any way to provide more streams.
 With YouTube TV, three streams is all there is, with no option to upgrade.

-What if three streams are not enough?
+If three streams are not enough

 If subscribers find that three same-time streams is just not going to cut it, there’s not a lot they can do, other than taking out a second YouTube TV subscription.
-With no option to upgrade and no flexibility on the number of accounts, YouTube TV does not offer any means to directly increase the number of streams.
+With no option to upgrade yet and no flexibility on the number of accounts, YouTube TV does not offer any means to directly increase the number of streams.

 In instances like this, consumers may find that YouTube TV is simply not the right live TV streaming service for them.
 Although, they also may find that switching to a competing service does not necessarily improve the situation, considering other services also place a cap on how many devices can stream at the same time.